ShinyItemAnalysis for Teaching Psychometrics and to Enforce Routine Analysis of Educational Tests

 Figure 5: Distractor plots for items 13 and 17 in HCI data.

 Section Regression allows for modelling of item properties with a logistic, non-linear or multinomial regression (see Figures 6).
 Probability of the selection of a given answer is modelled with respect to the total or standardized total score.
 Classical as well as IRT parametrization are provided for logistic and non-linear models.
-Model fit can be compared by Akaike’s (Akaike 1974) or Schwarz’s Bayesian (Schwarz 1978) information criteria and a likelihood-ratio test.
+Model fit can be compared by Akaike’s or Schwarz’s Bayesian information criteria and a likelihood-ratio test.

 graphic without alt textgraphic without alt textgraphic without alt text